CharlesSchimmel/haskell-best-practices/README.md

 JSON (in which case you will most likely also be using aeson and lens-aeson) go with Wreq.

-# JSON {de,}serialization and parsing
+# JSON Serialization and Parsing

 ## aeson
 Parsing is one of Haskell's greatest strengths, and JSON is no exception.
 `aeson` is the de-facto standard library for parsing JSON and can automatically {de,}serialize most data structures.

 ## plus perhaps lens-aeson or microlens-aeson
-If you are doing significant amounts of raw JSON traversal and parsing (in contrast with simple serialization and deserialization where you know the expected inpu/output) it is worth learning the basics about how to use lenses and lens-compatible libraries, and you will also likely want `lens-aeson' or `microlens-aeson`.
+If you are doing significant amounts of raw JSON traversal and parsing (in contrast with simple serialization and deserialization where you know the expected input/output) it is worth learning the basics about how to use lenses and lens-compatible libraries, and you will also likely want `lens-aeson` or `microlens-aeson`.

 Again, `lens` is a big library, so many people avoid depending on it unless they